There’s nothing quite like a perfectly cooked roast lamb, especially during the holidays.

 - Drizzle leftover cooking juices or stock over your meat slices and wrap them loosely in foil.

-- Place your lamb into the fryer basket and heat for 5 to 10 minutes.
+- Place your lamb into the fryer basket and heat for 7-10 minutes.

 - Serve immediately.